-English 101 Course Information Sheet/Sample Syllabus
+English 102 Course Information Sheet/Sample Syllabus

-Southeastern's English 101 Dual Enrollment course provides high school students the opportunity to receive college credit for a Freshman English composition course while in high school.
-English 101DE is an online hybrid course that meets the same standards in content and rigor as English 101 courses offered on Southeastern's campus.
+Southeastern's English 102 Dual Enrollment course provides high school students the opportunity to take a second semester Freshman English composition course while in high school and receive college credit.
+English 102DE is an online hybrid course that meets the same standards in content and rigor as English 102 courses offered on Southeastern's campus.
 While students will access course materials and complete much of the course work online, the Southeastern Instructor will also conduct periodic class visits with students.
 Students must have adequate access to technology resources to complete this course.
-Southeastern's English 101 Dual Enrollment course may be facilitated in a year-long format or in a semester-long format.
+Southeastern's English 102 Dual Enrollment course may be facilitated in a year-long format or in a semester-long format.